kimkulling/openddl-parser/README.md

 The OpenDDL-Parser
 ==================

-OpenDDl-Parser is a small and easy to use library for DDL-file-parsing.
+OpenDDL-Parser is a small and easy to use library for DDL-file-parsing.
+OpenDDL stands for Open Data Description Language, which was introduced by Eric Lengyel
+Check http://openddl.org/ to learn more about it.
 Current build status: [![Build Status](https://travis-ci.org/kimkulling/openddl-parser.png)](https://travis-ci.org/kimkulling/openddl-parser)

 Get the source code